twof/CLSwift/README.md

 There are a large number of really useful commandline tools that work on Linux, but were never ported to macOS.
 One of those was `xdotool` which is a UI automation tool for things like typing and moving a mouse around.
 Something similar doesn't exist on macOS so I started porting it over with the intent to make a drop in replacement and called it `osxdotool`. `xdotool` is a large and very mature tool so the complexity got to me early on and I knew I needed a way to orginize everything coherently, but nothing that achieved that well IMO for Swift. `CLSwift` was born.

 ## Features
-* Ingest and parse commandline input into `Arguments`, `Flags`, and the parameters associated with each
+* Ingest and parse commandline input into `Command`s, `Option`s, and the parameters associated with each
 * Typecast parameters upfront according to expected input
 * Validate input by expected number and type of parameters
 * Built for modularity.
 Easily split up argument and flag definitions however you like